-- Lewis Brown - Brand & Aesthetics Consultant
+Lewis Brown - Brand, Marketing & Aesthetics Consultant

 Mark is the newly appointed mastering engineer for the label.
 Mark & Josh met at university where they both studied the same course.
 Mark has been chosen to be the designated engineer for the label due to his crystal clear audible sensibility and ability to make tracks sound how they’re supposed to.
 As an artist he is both a highly talented ‘organic’ musician and master of electronic manipulation, it is this dual understanding that gives him a sonic edge in the mastering realm.

 As a producer, Mark works under the alias Ambassadeurs, of which he is highly successful releasing albums with highly reputable labels and seems to be touring the world constantly!
 Mark also runs his own record label called ‘Lost Tribe’.